Peiffap/minicp/userguide/source/learning_minicp/part_3.rst

             }
         }

-A skeletton of solution is given next but you don't have to follow exactly this solution since there are many ways
+A skeleton of solution is given next but you don't have to follow exactly this solution since there are many ways
     to implement it.

 .. code-block:: java